pietervincken/basic-azure-demo/README.md

-export subscription="xxx-xxx-xxx-xxx-xxx" # Subscription ID where this demo needs to be deployed export tenant="xxx-xxx-xxx-xxx-xxx" # Tenant ID used for this demo (needed for some TF configuration) export ARM_TENANT_ID=$tenant # This is needed to pass the tenant ID to the Terraform setup.
+export subscription="xxx-xxx-xxx-xxx-xxx" # Subscription ID where this demo needs to be deployed export tenant="xxx-xxx-xxx-xxx-xxx" # Tenant ID used for this demo (needed for some TF configuration) export ARM_TENANT_ID=$tenant # This is needed to pass the tenant ID to the Terraform setup. export ARM_SUBSCRIPTION_ID=$subscription # This is needed to pass the subscription ID to the Terraform setup. export TF_VAR_docker_username="xxx" # Needed due to pull limit of docker hub export TF_VAR_docker_pat="xxx" # Needed due to pull limit of docker hub
 ```

 ### 0-prepare.sh